Home Page / Reports / Cooney Report

 Recommendation 20

-Consideration should be given by the AG to introducing a 'range of appropriate remedies for contraventions of Part IV'/
+The Committee recommends that consideration be given by the Attorney-General to introducing a range of appropriate remedies for contraventions of Part IV of the Trade Practices Act 1974.

 Implementation of recommendations